paasim/simpleprh/README.md

 [![codecov](https://codecov.io/gh/paasim/simpleprh/branch/master/graphs/badge.svg)](https://codecov.io/gh/paasim/simpleprh)

 An R package for downloading data from the [PRH open data API](https://avoindata.prh.fi/index_en.html) in a tidy format for personal use.
-Currently contains only one function `bis_dl` for downloading information related to a single business id.
+Currently contains two functions `bis_dl`, and `bis_lookup`.
+The first can be used for downloading information related to a single business id and the latter for querying a business ID and official company name given a name as a search parameter.
 More functionality might be added in the future.

 Installation